melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 <br>

 As our reads are from a 3 mbp segment of chr17, the variants are all located on chr17, between position 6,600,000 and 6,900,000.
-19 structural variants have been detected, which is a reasonable number for this segment given that multiple thousand variants are generally detected between any individiual and hg38.
+19 structural variants have been detected, which is a reasonable number for this segment given that multiple thousand variants are generally detected between any individual and hg38.

 One of these variants is causing patient disease, and we will identify the culprit using IGV.